Jazz

 Jazz Essentials

-Jazz saxophonist Iain Dixon runs this non-assessed, one-hour class each week.
+Jazz saxophonist Iain Dixon and jazz pianist Dan Whieldon run these non-assessed, one-hour classes each week.

-Open to all students regardless of year or School of Study, this class is a practical introduction to all aspects of what is meant by ‘playing jazz’, necessarily having at its heart the principles and practicalities of improvisation.
+Open to first- and second-year students (and newly arrived postgrads) from all Schools of Study, these classes are a practical introduction to all aspects of what is meant by ‘playing jazz’, necessarily having at its heart the principles and practicalities of improvisation.
 Particularly useful to complete beginners, but by no means confined to this standard.

 Jazz Piano Group Classes